baehyunsol/MDxt/README.md

 [[giant]]***This document uses HMD's syntax.
 The syntax is slightly different to [gfm](https://github.github.com/gfm).
 If you're reading this document on github, please visit [my blog](https://somewhere) to see the properly rendered version.***[[/giant]]

+MDx can read most gfm documents, but the output is different. (ex: Unlike gfm, fenced code blocks are rendered to tables.)

 ## Inline elements

 It supports most inline decorations that [gfm](https://github.github.com/gfm) supports, and has a few more.